Talking books for reading impairments

 The Legimus website is only available in Swedish, but the site has talking books available in English.

-Create a talking book account in Legimus
+To create a talking book account in Legimus

 Book an appointment with the library staff to create a talking book account.
 The library staff will help you to register in Legimus and you get your own account.
 You will also receive information on how to order and use talking books.
-All registrations of talking book accounts are at the moment made by telephone or Zoom.

 Please contact us via e-mail email@example.com to book an appointment.